The MGA With An Attitude

 The driven gear is nylon and is a press fit on the spindle.
 If this gear comes loose from the spindle it can slip, and drive to the cable will be lost or intermittent.
 Cure is to replace the spindle with the press fit nylon gear.

-For the early and mid 1500 gearboxes with the sliding spline coupling at the rear end, there is a large thin nut on the output shaft immediately behind the speedo driving gear.
-This nut has to be quite tight and should be retianed by a locktab washer.
-If for any reason this nut is not tight the speedo driving gear can rotate on the shaft, and you have to remove the tail housing to get to the big nut to tighten it.
+For the early and mid 1500 gearboxes with the sliding spline coupling at the rear end, there is a large nut on the output shaft immediately behind the speedo driving gear.
+This nut should be quite tight and should be retained by a locktab.
+If for any reason this nut is not tight you would have to remove the tail housing to get to the big nut to tighten it.
 Bummer, big job.

 |